prateek3255/scrroll-in/README.md

 ## Features 🚀

-- You can **save** the scroll position of the page and then revisit the page at any time to continue where you left.
+- You can **save** the scroll position of the page and then revisit the page at any time to continue where you left and what you left.
 - Also, extension allows you to save **multiple scrolls** from the page.
 - You can **fetch** the last saved scroll.
-- If you dont want a scroll you can **delete** it.
+- If you dont want a scroll you can simply **delete** it.
 - Extension allows you to see all the saved scrolls arranged in the newly first order where you can **delete** any specific scroll or **clear all** the scrolls at once.
 - You can use **update** the scroll which will update the last saved scroll with the current one.
 - You can add customizable keyboard shortcuts to **save**, **fetch** or **delete** scrolls without having to open the extension popup.
-- The extension **auto fetches** the last saved scroll position on page load, if page has any saved scroll.
+- The extension **auto fetches** the last saved scroll position on page load, if page has any saved scroll. isn't it sounds great😍

 ## Development 💻